SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

 1) If available to you, you have accessed an SAP BTP ABAP environment using ADT.

     Access to SAP-provided repository objects is restricted to objects that have been released for ABAP for Cloud Development (released APIs).
-You can find the released APIs in the *Project Explorer* view in ADT under *Released Objects*:
+You can find the released repository objects in the *Project Explorer* view in ADT under *Released Objects*:

     ![Released APIs](./files/released_APIs.png)

     As an example of a released API, consider the `CL_ABAP_RANDOM_INT` class (computes random integers).
 In ADT, once you have opened the class, check the *Properties* tab.
 Click *API State* on the left to display information about the release contracts.
 In this case, it is C1.
 As mentioned above, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_versions_and_apis.htm#@@ITOC@@ABENABAP_VERSIONS_AND_APIS_2) for more information on C1, and so on.
-This is also true for ABAP repository objects in on-premise systems.
+This is also true for ABAP repository objects in classic ABAP.

     ![Release contract](./files/release_contract.png)